 STEaM Initiative – Isle of Wight County Schools is currently developing a STEaM Initiative for 4th-8th graders that will be implemented in phases beginning in 2016.

 CTE – Career and Technical Education (CTE) prepares students for a wide range of careers, 21st century workplace readiness skills and further educational opportunities.
 These careers may require varying levels of education, including; industry-recognized credentials, postsecondary certificates, and two- four-year college degrees.
-CTE is offered in middle schools, high schools, and The Pruden Center For Industry and Technology.
+CTE is offered in the middle and high schools.

 In addition to public schools, Isle of Wight Academy is a private Pre-K-12 institution for residents seeking private educational opportunities for their children.